9. User Interface¶

 Internally, DEVSIM

-Care should be taken when using UTF-8 characters in names for visualization using the tools in Visualization, as this character set may not be supported.
+uses UTF-8 encoding, and expects model equations and saved mesh files to be written using this encoding.
+Care should be taken when using non-ASCII characters in names for visualization using the tools in Visualization and post processing, as this character set may not be supported in these third-party tools.

 When a syntax error occurs in a Python